EmpTec/KLangCompiler/README.md

 - `make cleanTests` cleans files generated from tests

 # Functionality
 The KLang compiler supports generation of AMD64 assembly code, as well as prettifying and evaluating the KLang code.

-## Data Types
-- Integer

 ## Simple Expressions
 The following simple expressions are supported.
 Expressions need to be put in paranthesis.
 When using comparison operators, the expressions evaluate to 0 for false and 1 for true.